HumanFace-Tech/whisper-asr-with-ui/README.md

 ## Development

 To modify the web interface:
-1. Edit `index.html` in the root directory
+1. Edit `index.html` in the root directory (you can also change the model there, or the system prompt)
 2. The changes will be reflected immediately through the Nginx server
+3. Original file was meant to be 1 big HTML file - on purpose, for simplicity

 ## Credits
 - [HumanFace Tech](https://humanfacetech.com/) - Author